oddbird/oddleventy/content/blog/2024/sass-compiler.md

 2. Switch from `sass` to `sass-embedded` by running `npm uninstall sass; npm install -D sass-embedded`.

-{% callout 'Wait- what\'s `sass-embedded`?' %}
+{% callout 'note', false %}
+**Wait -- what's `sass-embedded`?**

 Sass is written in Dart.
 The `sass` package is transpiled to pure-Javascript, and `sass-embedded` exposes the same API, but around a native Dart executable.
 In many situations, `sass-embedded` is faster.
 {% endcallout %}

 3. In your `vite.config.js` file, set `css.preprocessorOptions.scss.api` to `modern-compiler`.